Volume 20 (2023)

 Abstract

-Abstract The great impact of politics on the capital market has caused a large share of accounting and financial research to be linked with political issues.
-For this reason, the current research tries to investigate the effect of the presidential election on the earnings mmanagement by considering the ...
+The significant impact of politics on the capital market has led to a substantial body of accounting and financial research being linked to political events.
+Accordingly, this study investigates the effect of presidential elections on earnings management, considering the moderating role of ownership ...
 Read More

 stock exchange

-Peer Effects in Disclosure Timing of Financial Statements
+Peer Effects in the Disclosure Timing of Financial Statements

 https://doi.org/10.22054/qjma.2025.82491.2624